digital-asset/daml-katacoda/deploying-daml/daml-on-fabric/fabric_dependencies.md

-Now we'll need to install some Fabric dependencies (SBT), using SDKMan for convenience:
+Now we'll need to install some Fabric dependencies (SBT), using SDKMan for convenience.
+Typically you also need a [few other dependencies](https://github.com/digital-asset/daml-on-fabric#prerequisites) but we already have those available in this environment.

+If you decide to try this out on your computer you can use SDKMan to manage most of Fabric's dependencies.

 ```
 curl -s "https://get.sdkman.io" | bash